Fornication/Arkays-Commandment/README.md

 ## Contact

-You can join my discord, [Fornication's Funhouse](https://discord.gg/SberVMKd8u), or join the [Wabbajack Discord](https://discord.gg/wabbajack). **DO NOT DM ME ON DISCORD.
+Official support occurs through the dedicated support channel found at the [Wabbajack Discord](https://discord.gg/wabbajack).
+You can join my discord for less support-related inquiries and chatting [Fornication's Funhouse](https://discord.gg/SberVMKd8u). **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS**.